Photon Management in Two-Dimensional Disordered Media

-In disordered optical materials, the multiple scattering of light and the interferences between propagating waves lead to the formation of electromagnetic modes with varying spatial extention and lifetime~\cite{Wang2011,Akkermans2007,Sheng2010}.
-Their superposition gives rise to complex intensity speckle patterns that reflect the underlying transport process.
-Photon localization~\cite{Lagendijk2009}, in analogy to the Anderson localization of electrons~\cite{Anderson1958}, sets in when the scattering is strong or the dimensionality of the system is low.
-Two-dimensional disordered structures have been the playground over the years for the study of complex optical phenomena, including light localization~\cite{Sebbah1993, Sigalas1996, Schwartz2007, Riboli2011} -- two being the marginal dimension below which all states, in principle, are localized~\cite{Vollhardt1980} -- and random lasing~\cite{Sebbah2002, Andreasen2011, Noh2011}.
-A greater control over transport is achieved in two-dimensional systems than in three-dimensional ones.
-Two-dimensional random structures in planar waveguides, in particular, constitute an important critical case that offers interesting possibilities.
+Wave transport in disordered systems is a vast research topic, ranging from electrons in semiconductors to light in random dielectrics~\cite{Akkermans2007}, to cold atoms in laser speckles~\cite{Lye2005,Aspect2009}.
+In disordered optical materials, the multiple scattering of light and the interferences between propagating waves lead to the formation of electromagnetic modes with varying spatial extent and lifetime, depending on scattering strength, structural correlations, and dimensionality of the system~\cite{Sheng2010, Wang2011}.
+Two-dimensional disordered structures, in particular, have been the playground over the years for the study of complex optical phenomena, including light localization~\cite{Sebbah1993, Sigalas1996, Schwartz2007, Riboli2011} -- two being the marginal dimension below which all waves, in principle, are localized~\cite{Vollhardt1980} -- and random lasing~\cite{Sebbah2002, Noh2011}.

-Already in the early publications on light localization~\cite{John1984, Anderson1985}, the absorption of light by a random medium was shown to be considerably enhanced by strong interference effects.
-Strongly scattering three-dimensional disordered structures appeared as a valuable candidate for designing strong light absorbers for photovoltaics applications~\cite{Muskens2008}.
-Nowadays, the main challenge taken up by the scientific community in the field of solar energy, however, consists in maximizing the absorption of solar radiation by absorbing layers much thinner than any possible three-dimensional random structure.
-Thin-film solar cells can benefit a lot from the so-called \textit{photon management}, where a photonic structure is used to ``trap'' light in the absorbing medium~\cite{Yu2010}.
-Current strategies to improve their performance involve the use of plasmonic nanoparticles or gratings~\cite{Atwater2010, Pillai2010, Ferry2011}, resonant dielectric particles~\cite{Yao2012} or two-dimensional deterministic (periodic or quasi-periodic) photonic materials~\cite{Zanotto2010, Meng2011, Battaglia2011, Mallick2012}.